kostasantonop/cs50-sql/final_project/DESIGN.md

     * playlist_description TEXT:
         Text chosen so as the description can be as big as someone likes.
     * playlist_icon BLOB:
-        The picture/icon of the playlist.
+        The picture/icon of the playlist.\
         BLOD usage is self-explanatory.
-    * FK user_id INTEGER NOT NULL
+    * FK user_id INTEGER NOT NULL:
-        The PK of the user table, connects every playlist to the user that created them.
+        The PK of the user table, connects every playlist to the user that created them.\
         A user can create multiple playlists but a playlist can be created by only one user.
     * playlist_date_of_creation DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP:
     * deleted TINYINT DEFAULT 0:
-        TINYINT because deleted is meant to be a boolean variable (0 or 1).
+        TINYINT because deleted is meant to be a boolean variable (0 or 1).\
-        DEFAULT 0 means the playlist exists, when deleted = 1 the user is soft deleted.
+        DEFAULT 0 means the playlist exists, when deleted = 1 the user is soft deleted.\
         IF a user is soft deleted, all his playlists are soft deleted too through a procedure (SEE SCHEMA.SQL)

 #### artist